 Tracy Maxwell Heard is the Vice-President of Dress for Success Columbus whose mission is to empower women to achieve economic independence by providing a network of support, professional attire and the career development tools to help women thrive in the workplace and life.

-Tracy Maxwell Heard is the President of Millennium Solutions, Inc., a public policy, business and non-profit development firm with a specialization in social enterprise development.
-An international traveler, Heard plans to take MSI abroad as an international business development and expansion specialist with a focus on Cuba.
-The motto of Millennium Solutions, Inc., “helping you find the solutions for today and tomorrow.”
+She is also the President of Millennium Solutions, Inc., a public policy, business and non-profit development firm with a specialization in social enterprise development.

 Heard has an extensive background in leadership roles.
 She is the former Minority Leader in the Ohio House of Representatives also having served as the first African American female Majority Floor Leader and as Minority Whip consecutively in her eight years of legislative service.